Diary of a Madman (Lu Xun short story): Reception

+Diary of a Madman is often regarded as the first modern work of Chinese fiction because of its vernacular language, short story form, and lack of the traditional narrative conventions.
+The academic consensus on this point is not complete however, as these elements were used six months earlier in a short story by Chen Hengzhe (although Chen published in a journal in the United States aimed at overseas Chinese students).

 Despite their success and dominance in Chinese literature, Lu Xun's stories took five years before they were widely recognised as notable works of literature.
 Before he published the "Diary", Lu Xun was in a state of complete hopelessness and despair.
 Yet his state of mind had been unknown to readers during this time, except to the few individuals who were close to him.
 Thus "Diary of a Madman", with its use of foreign techniques, was not easily comprehensible to most audiences at the time.
 The theme of cannibalism, and notion of "eating oneself", sparked controversy and criticism among readers due to its ambiguity and interpretation as an extremely harsh criticism of general Chinese culture and traditional ideas.
 Lu Xun's attempts to cure the cultural malaise which exists in traditional Chinese society through his writings were not easily embraced.
 However, the "unprecedented" nature of the story and its salient themes and timely arrival captured the attention of many authors and commentators alike.
 Overall, Lu Xun's work serves as an account of historical change in republican era China and biting social criticism towards issues which still hold relevance in Chinese society today.
 Lu Xun's short stories were recognised as a significant work of modern classical Chinese literature, reflecting the themes of Chinese society's struggle to break free from a culture of tyrannical imperial power which had ruled the country for millennia, the problematic social structure of Chinese society and the political issues of the time.